-Itching can be distracting, uncomfortable, and downright annoying, so it’s easy to relate to your pup’s frustration when they’re dealing with itchy paws.
-Narrowing down what’s causing dog paw infections and itches can be tricky from observation alone, so it may take a little trial and error before you find some relief for your buddy.
+Whether you’re a person or a pup, itching can be distracting, uncomfortable, and downright annoying.
+That’s why it’s easy to relate to your dog’s frustration when dealing with itchy paws.
+Narrowing down what’s causing dog paw infections and itches can be tricky from observation alone, so it may take some trial and error before you find some relief for your buddy.
 Once you do, though, you’ll be so glad!

-Don’t be afraid to make a call to your local veterinarian if you’re having trouble figuring out what’s behind your pup’s paw irritation.
-They’ll get to the root of the problem before you know it, and they’ll have plenty of suggestions to get you started, too.
+Don’t be afraid to call your local veterinarian if you’re having trouble figuring out what’s behind your pup’s paw irritation.
+They’ll get to the root of the problem before you know it and have plenty of suggestions to get you started.
 Until then, here’s what you’ll want to know about dogs with itchy paws.

 Though itching, licking, and biting are all symptoms of skin discomfort, it’s not always easy to tell what’s going on.
 Here, we’ll break down a few of the main causes of paw irritation so you can help figure out what’s up with your best bud.

-Yeast infections in dogs occur when the naturally occurring yeast on a dog’s body begins to overpopulate.
-It works the very same with poeple!
+Yeast infections occur when the naturally occurring yeast on a dog’s body begins to overpopulate.
+It works the very same with people!
 According to Pawlicy Advisor, this can be due to allergies, moisture buildup, or bacterial infections.
-While not life-threatening, it can cause a number of distressing symptoms for your pup, including itching, inflammation, flaky skin, and even discoloration around the base of the nail (via betterpet).
-You’ll likely notice your furry friend chewing and licking at their paws, and you may even catch a whiff of a pungent, yeasty odor.
+Luckily, it’s not life-threatening, but it can cause several distressing symptoms for your pup.
+These symptoms include:

 In some cases, your four-legged friend may be licking their paws due to dryness and peeling.
-Whether this occurs from heat, friction from long walks, or even normal wear and tear, it’s important to help them out before your buddy chews or licks them too much.
+Whether this occurs from heat, friction from long walks, or even normal wear and tear, it’s important to help your dog before your they chew or lick them too much.
 Open skin is also a breeding ground for infection, so don’t wait to treat cracked paws.
 We’ll let you know below what you need to treat these conditions, so keep reading.

 Sometimes, a lack of consistent paw hygiene can cause a buildup of sweat, dirt, and all that gross stuff.
 As you can imagine, this gets uncomfortable, so it’s no wonder why dogs may start licking and chewing their feet when this happens.
 Luckily, the solutions for dirty paws are simple, so these symptoms are easily avoidable.